 For every toddler drowning death approximately eight children are admitted to hospital as a result of non-fatal drowning.

 Royal Life Saving is asking all parents to Supervise, Restrict, Teach and Respond to keep their children safe around water.
-Because ‘Kids can’t help themselves around water, you need to.’
+Because ‘Kids can’t help themselves around water, you need to.
+Keep Watch.’

 When implemented together, these Keep Watch drowning prevention actions help to maximise child safety around water.

-The Keep Watch program is proudly supported by Protector Aluminium and The Architects Choice.
+The Keep Watch program is proudly supported by the Australian Government.

 Eyes on the prize